jjeevithas/E-Commerce-Product-Recommendation-System/README.md

             + (1 - alpha) × Content Score
 ```

-The Streamlit application allows the collaborative filtering weight to be adjusted, so the recommendation can be changed between behavior-based and content-based results.
+The Streamlit application allows the collaborative filtering weight to be adjusted, so the recommendations can be changed between behavior-based and content-based results.

 ## 📊 Model Evaluation

-I used a **time-based train/test split** to evaluate the recommendation system and avoid data leakage.
+I used a **time-based train/test split** to evaluate the recommendation system and reduce the risk of data leakage.

 For each user: